 All Medicare contract suppliers have to meet the Competitive Bidding Program requirements, federal quality standards, and state licensure requirements.
 They also have to be in good standing with Medicare, and be accredited by an independent accreditation organization.

 Medicare contract suppliers must:

-- Accept for all contract items.
+- Accept for all competitively bid items on their contract.
 This means they can’t charge you more than the .

-- Offer the same brands of equipment to Medicare and non-Medicare customers.
+- Offer the same brands of competitively bid items to Medicare and non-Medicare customers.

 - Make competitively bid items available throughout the entire competitive bidding area.